 An appreciation and enjoyment of music is encouraged through active and practical involvement in a variety of genres and styles via singing and performing, composing and listening.
-A wide variety of musical styles are covered, from classical music through to jazz and blues.
+A wide variety of musical styles are covered, from classical music through to jazz and world music genres.

-- 1. Jazz and Blues
+- 1. Baroque Music

-- 2. Christmas songwriting
+- 2. Jazz and Blues

-- 3. Music in the media
+- 3. Bossa Nova

-- 4. Orchestral Music
+- 4. Music in the Media

 - 5. Popular Song